-Posted Under (iPad in Education, All Applications, All Products, Chopstakes, PRODUCT) by ipevoblog on 03-23-2012
+Posted Under (iPad in Education, APPLICATION, All Applications, Chopstakes, PRODUCT) by ipevoblog on 03-23-2012

 We love to hear when our products are making a difference in the classroom, and so we’re extremely pleased and excited to bring you the story of Sallie and Ken and their son, Richard.
 It’s the story of dedicated parents and their efforts to make learning easier for their son — with a little help from IPEVO.

 Richard is a high schooler who likes to game (real-time strategy games and The Sims are among his favorites) and watch baseball (including his hometown Chicago Cubs and White Sox) like other students his age.
 Richard cannot use his hands and he has trouble getting around without help, so he spends much of the day in a wheelchair.